Quincy Promes: Senior career

 In March 2014, Promes was called up by the senior team for the first time.
 He made his debut for the Netherlands on 5 March 2014 in a friendly match against France, in a 2–0 loss.
 After the match, Promes said he was happy to make his debut for the national team.

 In May 2014, Promes was initially named by Manager Louis van Gaal for the provisional 30-man squad at FIFA World Cup in Brazil.
 However, he didn't make it to the final 23-man squad.
-He did not make another appearance for the senior team until on 13 October 2014 when he came started the whole game before coming off in the last minutes, in a 2–0 loss against Iceland.
+He did not make another appearance for the senior team until on 13 October 2014 when he started the game before coming off in the last minutes, in a 2–0 loss against Iceland.
 It wasn't until on 7 October 2016 when he scored his first goals, in a 4–1 win over Belarus.
 Later in 2017, Promes scored two goals against Morocco and Luxembourg.

 On 6 June 2019, Promes scored in the 30 minute added time of the Nations League semi-final to give Netherlands a 3-1 victory of England.

-In November 2021, after Dutch prosecutors announced Promes will face a criminal trial, the national team announced he could not participate until his name was cleared.
-He therefore missed the 2022 FIFA World Cup.